LibreCAD/docs/ref/widgets.rst

 .. actual image size 260px x 340px

-The Layer List Dock provides the functions to manage layers and a list of layers in the current drawing.
+The Layer List Dock provides a list of layers in the current drawing and the functions required to manage them.
+There are three sections in the dock:

+    - the list filter,
+    - the the list operators and functions, and
+    - the layer operators and functions.

-The input box at the top of the dock provides the ability to filter by layer names (e.g. "\*01" would show all names ending by "01").
+The list filter is the input box at the top of the dock.
+It provides the ability to filter a long list of layer names to help locate a layer.
+Enter a text string, the name or partial name of a layer, in the input box to filter the layer or layers.
+Wildcards ("\*" or "?") can be used to filter the list to locate similar layer names (e.g. "\*1" would show all names ending by "1").

 ..
 Force end of left / right text wrap
 .. include:: /inclFiles/eoWrap.rst

-The icons on the top of the layer list allow operations to all layers in the list.
+The icons on the top of the layer list allow operations to the entire list of layers.
 Those operations include:

 .. csv-table::
     :widths: 10, 90